In 2010, I accepted a job to design a full printed book, cover to cover, in Adobe InDesign. I took the job, but had one big problem.

 - my personal InDesign tips + tricks to work smarter + faster

-- loads of bonus materials including extra videos + guides, ready-to-use templates, and a live webinar with me to get all your questions answered
+- loads of bonus materials including extra videos + guides, ready-to-use templates, and quarterly live webinars with me to get all your questions answered

 - every piece of content housed in an easy-to-navigate members-only website that's available immediately, so you can learn at your own pace

 - the best part – save thousands of dollars by learning the exact software you would normally hire a designer to use